-When working with waste system always wear safety goggles and gloves and ensure that area is well ventilated.
-Always have a spill clean up kit within easy reach and be aware of location of nearest first aid and eye wash stations.
+Always wear safety goggles and gloves and ensure that area is well ventilated when removing waste.
+Spill clean-up kits should be located near waste removal area and operators should know location of nearest first aid and eye wash stations.